Johnng007/Live-Forensicator/Windows/README.md

      8. CURRENT FIREWALL RULES
      9. ACTIVE SMB SESSIONS (IF ITS A SERVER)
      10. ACTIVE SMB SHARES
-     11. IP ROUTES TO NON LOCAL DESTINATIONS
+     11. IP ROUTES TO NON-LOCAL DESTINATIONS
-     12. NETWORK ADAPTERS WITH IP ROUTES TO NON LOCAL DESTINATIONS
+     12. NETWORK ADAPTERS WITH IP ROUTES TO NON-LOCAL DESTINATIONS
      13. IP ROUTES WITH INFINITE VALID LIFETIME
      14. All RDP Connections
      15. All Outgoing RDP Connection History